knohyou/HyperspectralClassification/README.md

 <p align="center"><img src="Images/TrainingTruth.JPG" width=50%></p>
 An illustration of the superpixel segmented regions, predicted tumor, and ground truth images for four different mice.

-## Output - Classification Results
+## Output - Evaluate Classification Results

 <p align="center"><img src="Images/TableResults.JPG" width=100%></p>
 After running the code, the output of the classifier should match up to the results shown in the table.
+Sensitivity and Specificity were used as performance metrics for the classification.
 ##
 functions
 function_PCA_SVM.m